mrvivekkumar7171/FastAPI/README.md

 ```bash
     docker run -d -p 8000:8000 vivekkumar7171/fastapi_pydantic_docker
 ```

- NOTE: here, -d is used to run the container in detached mode (background) — you get control of your terminal immediately, without -d is used to Runs in foreground — the container’s logs/output are streamed directly to your terminal.
+NOTE: Here, -d is used to run the container in detached mode (background) — you get control of your terminal immediately, without -d is used to Runs in foreground — the container’s logs/output are streamed directly to your terminal.

-## Correct way to close the Docker Desktop
+### Correct way to close the Docker Desktop
 1. Stop all running containers:
 ```bash
     docker ps        # check running containers